Cheap Migraine Drugs More Effective Than New Expensive Ones

 Triptans work by narrowing blood vessels in the brain and preventing the release of chemicals that cause migraine pain; while rimegepant and ubrogepant inhibit calcitonin gene-related peptides (CGRPs), a protein that triggers pain.
 Lasmiditan reduces pain by binding to serotonin receptors in the brain.

-The drugs’ mechanism of action are different and so is their cost.
-A packet of 6 tablets of eletriptan is around $106, while a similar-sized packet of rimegepant (Nurtec) costs $1,061; ubrogepant (Ubrelvy) costs $1,097; and lasmiditan (Reyvow) is priced at $790.
-They cost so much because they are only available as brand name medications still under patient, while triptans are widely available in cheaper generic formulations.
+The drugs’ mechanisms of action are different and so is their cost.
+A packet of 6 tablets of eletriptan costs about $106, while a similar-sized packet of rimegepant (Nurtec) costs $1,061; ubrogepant (Ubrelvy) costs $1,097; and lasmiditan (Reyvow) is priced at $790.
+The cost of those three drugs is much higher because they are only available as brand name medications, while triptans are widely available in cheaper generic formulations.

-Adding insult to injury, lasmiditan, rimegepant, and ubrogepant were rated no more effective in treating migraine pain than over-the-counter drugs such as acetaminophen (paracetamol) and non-steroidal anti-inflammatory drugs (NSAIDs).
-Researchers say those OTC pain relievers should be considered second line options, after triptans.
+Despite their cost and extensive marketing promoting their use, lasmiditan, rimegepant, and ubrogepant were rated no more effective in treating migraine pain than over-the-counter drugs such as acetaminophen (paracetamol) and non-steroidal anti-inflammatory drugs (NSAIDs).
+Researchers say those OTC pain relievers should be considered second line options, if triptans are ineffective.

 “While the recent introduction of lasmiditan, rimegepant, and ubrogepant has expanded options for the acute treatment of migraine, the high cost of these newer drugs, along with the substantial adverse effects of lasmiditan (dizziness), suggest their use as third line options, after the less expensive, similarly efficacious, second line options,” researchers said.